Supply Chain and Modern Slavery Act Statement 2024/2025

 - Animal Source Material Ethics

-With the restrictions on travel and the absence of third party social compliance audits being conducted during 2020, we know that any genuine and thorough assessment will inevitably reveal incidents of noncompliance and where breaches are identified in the coming year, we will continue to work closely with our supplier and/or the manufacturer to support and improve standards recognising a continual need for education and self assessment both in our business and those who supply us with goods and services.
-We hope our teams will be able to resume site visits in the future developing the close supplier relationships that are important to us.
+We understand that any genuine and thorough assessment will inevitably reveal incidents of non-compliance and where breaches are identified in the coming year, we will continue to work closely with our primary supplier and/or the manufacturer to support and improve standards, recognising a continual need for education and self-assessment both in our business and those who supply us with goods and services.
+Our product development teams will continue to conduct in country visits to support developing the close supplier relationships that are important to us.

-- All proposed Suppliers must be met in person at LK Bennett Fashion Ltd. Head Office or alternatively in the country of manufacturer.
+1) All proposed Suppliers must be met in person at LK Bennett Fashion Ltd. Head Office &/or virtually.
+Where possible an in the country meeting will involve senior members of the nominated site of manufacture.

-- All proposed Suppliers are to be registered into our supplier database and accounts systems for transparency.
+2) All proposed Suppliers are to be registered into our supplier database and accounts systems for transparency.
 Suppliers are required to complete a New Supplier Set-up form, a Supplier Declaration - Factory self-evaluation form; stating minimum standards and provide a copy of a recent independent IRCA social compliance audit report which has been conducted in compliance with the legislative requirements wherever in the world the manufacturing operates.
-These documents collate key information on labour practises, working environments and general health and safety practises within the nominated supplying business.
-All documentation received is read by a senior member of the LK Bennett Fashion Ltd Technical team and discussed with our Buying director and the proposed supplier.
+These documents collate key information on labour practices, working environments and general health and safety practices within the nominated supplying business.
+All documentation received is read by a senior member of the LK Bennett Fashion Ltd Technical team and discussed with our Buying Director and the proposed supplier.

-- All suppliers receive the LK Bennett Fashion Ltd Terms and Conditions during initial discussions outlining the conditions of engagement including the code of conduct and business policies underpinning our minimum expectations of business practises, encouraging shared learning.
+3) All suppliers receive the LK Bennett Fashion Ltd Terms and Conditions during initial discussions outlining the conditions of engagement including the code of conduct and business policies underpinning our minimum expectations of business practices, encouraging shared learning.

-- Suppliers are required to sign they have read and agree to meet the minimum standards of our responsible sourcing code of practice (please refer to the Code of Conduct), prior to the confirmation of production commitment.
+4) Suppliers are required to sign that they have read and agree to meet the minimum standards of our responsible sourcing code of practice (please refer to the Code of Conduct), prior to the confirmation of production commitment.

-When beginning a relationship with a supplier, our Design, Buying and Technical teams will work closely with the supplier/manufacturing site to build a strong and trusting working partnership.
-We maintain an on-going dialogue and process to remedy any identified breaches and improve business policies and practises.
+When beginning a relationship with a supplier, our Design, Buying and Technical teams will collaborate closely with the supplier/manufacturing site to build a strong and trusting working partnership.
+We maintain an on-going dialogue and process to remedy any identified breaches and improve business policies and practices.

-We have mapped our primary suppliers and their associated manufacturing sites (Tier 1.) and we continue to improve our internal systems to support the mapping of our component suppliers i.e., materials, yarns, dye & print houses, buttons, and trims (Tier 2 and 3), increasing the transparency further through our supply chain with the use of certified raw materials through the fabric mills, yarn spinners, and tanneries.
+Our plan for the future We have mapped our primary suppliers and their associated manufacturing sites (Tier 1.)
+We are committed to improving our internal systems to support the transparency of component suppliers i.e., materials, yarns, dye & print houses, buttons, and trims (Tier 2 and 3), increasing the transparency further through our supply chain with the use of certified raw materials., with a focus on fabric mills, yarn spinners, and tanneries.

-If you have any concerns or questions regarding our MSA statement, please contact LK Bennett Fashion Ltd. Head of Technical and Creative Development, Lynette Bradford: [email protected]
+If you have any concerns or questions regarding our MSA statement, please contact LK Bennett Fashion Ltd. Head of Technical and Creative Development, Lynette Bradford: email [email protected].